JerMa88/jerma88.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Research.pdf
 description: This is a web layout of my resume.
-You can also download my resume with the PDF button. 👆
+You can also download my resume with the PDF button. :Index Pointing Up:
 toc:
   sidebar: left
 ---